pinpoint-apm/pinpoint/pages/plugin-dev-guide.md

 #### 1.1 ServiceType

 Every `Span` and `SpanEvent` contains a `ServiceType`.
-The `ServiceType` represents which library the traced method belongs to, as well as how the `Span` and `SpanEvent` that traced it should be handled.
+The `ServiceType` represents which library the traced method belongs to, as well as how the `Span` and `SpanEvent` should be handled.

-The table below shows the `ServiceType`'s properties.
+Below table shows `ServiceType`'s properties.

 property | description
 --- | ---